-- Use the sample Press Release as a guide.
-Be sure to submit the release on your own or your organization's letterhead.
+- Be sure to submit the release on your own or your organization's letterhead.
 Feel free to change the release and add your specific activity information to make it more interesting to your community.
 Be sure to add a contact name, an organization name and a telephone number where indicated.

 - Mail, FAX or E-mail your release on time.

 Tip: Make sure that the news you submit is of interest to the readers of a particular newspaper or the listeners of a particular radio/TV station in your community.

 Letters to the Editor